tamunoWoks/Meta_database_engineering/tables.md

 Each instance (or occurrence) of an entity becomes a record (or row) in the database table.
 - The entity `Customer` is implemented as the `Customers` table.
 - A specific customer, "Alice Smith", is a single row in that table.

+#### Characteristics of an Entity:
+1. **Attributes:** These are the properties or characteristics that describe the entity.
+In a database table, attributes become the columns.
+  - For a `Product` entity, its attributes could be `ProductID`, `ProductName`, `Price`, and `Category`.
+2. **Unique Identifier:** Every entity must have an attribute (or a set of attributes) that uniquely identifies each instance.
+This becomes the *primary key* in the table.
+  - For a `Customer` entity, the unique identifier is often a `CustomerID`.